hritik013/Time_game_react/README.md

    Enter your name, and it will be displayed throughout your game experience.
   Difficulty Levels:
  Multiple challenges with different target times:
- Easy 😮‍💨: 1 second
+• Easy 😮‍💨: 1 second

- Not Easy 🤔: 5 seconds
+• Not Easy 🤔: 5 seconds

- Hard 🤯: 10 seconds
+• Hard 🤯: 10 seconds

- Pros Needed 😈: 15 seconds
+• Pros Needed 😈: 15 seconds

- Real-Time Timer:
+• Real-Time Timer:

-Visual countdown timer with millisecond precision.
+•Visual countdown timer with millisecond precision.

-Sound Effects:
+#### Sound Effects:

 A ticking sound plays while the timer is active.

-Modal for Results:
+#### Modal for Results:

-Displays your score and time after you stop the timer or lose the game.
+•Displays your score and time after you stop the timer or lose the game.

-Responsive Design:
+•Responsive Design:

-Fully responsive UI for a seamless experience on all devices.
+•Fully responsive UI for a seamless experience on all devices.

-How It Works
+# How It Works

-Set Player Name: Enter your name using the input field, and click "Set Name."
+1. Set Player Name: Enter your name using the input field, and click "Set Name."

-Choose Difficulty: Select one of the predefined challenges.
+2. Choose Difficulty: Select one of the predefined challenges.

-Start the Timer: Press the "Start Challenge" button, and the timer begins to countdown.
+3. Start the Timer: Press the "Start Challenge" button, and the timer begins to countdown.

-Stop the Timer:
+ 4. Stop the Timer:

-Click "Stop Challenge" to pause the timer and submit your result.
+5. Click "Stop Challenge" to pause the timer and submit your result.

-If the timer runs out, you'll lose the challenge.
+6. If the timer runs out, you'll lose the challenge.

-View Results: A modal displays:
+7. View Results: A modal displays:

-Your score (based on how close you were to the target time).
+8. Your score (based on how close you were to the target time).

-Time left when you stopped the timer.
+9. Time left when you stopped the timer.

-Technologies Used
+# Technologies Used

-JavaScript: Primary programming language for logic.
+o JavaScript: Primary programming language for logic.

-React.js: For building components and managing state.
+o React.js: For building components and managing state.

-HTML: For the structure of the app.
+o HTML: For the structure of the app.

-CSS: For styling and layout.
+o CSS: For styling and layout.

-React Portals: For rendering modals outside the main DOM hierarchy.
+o React Portals: For rendering modals outside the main DOM hierarchy.

-Audio Effects: Adds realism with a ticking clock sound.
+o Audio Effects: Adds realism with a ticking clock sound.

 ## Installation